 Princeton Over Defending Champion UCLA (1996)

-As a school that used an intricate offense to compete with more physically talented teams, Princeton stunned the defending champion UCLA Bruins in a 43–41 first-round victory.
+As a school that used an intricate offence to compete with more physically talented teams, Princeton stunned the defending champion UCLA Bruins in a 43–41 first-round victory.
 It is an approach that may be taken by a coach with a sports management degree from Adelphi University.

-With 18 seconds remaining, the Tigers used that offense to drain a backdoor layup and ultimately drain the clock for the win.
+With 18 seconds remaining, the Tigers used that offence to drain a backdoor layup and ultimately drain the clock for the win.

 George Mason over Connecticut (2006)

 In an 86–84 overtime thriller, No. 11 seed George Mason stunned the top-seeded Connecticut Huskies for a shocking trip to the Final Four.
 Connecticut's loss marked the last No. 1 seed to fall in the tournament, while the Patriots were the first double-digit seed to make it that far since LSU in 1986.

 Norfolk State Defeats Mighty Missouri (2012)

 Another first-round upset, the No. 15 Norfolk State Spartans took an 86-84 win over the No. 2 seed Missouri Wildcats.
 After leading for the majority of the game, the Spartans held a slim two-point lead before missing three consecutive free throws to give the Wildcats a chance with 2.9 seconds left.

 Coming off a timeout, Missouri managed to inbound the ball after coming off a timeout and got off a quality three-point attempt, but missed, surrendering the win to Norfolk State.

 David beating Goliath

 It is that kind of magic that has developed over the years for the NCAA Men's Basketball postseason, resulting in some of the most storied moments in collegiate athletics.